Links to useful free security related tools.

 - ANY.RUN – Malware sandbox.
 Free lookups subject to limitations.

 - CAPE Sandbox – Malware sandbox.
+Service seems to be down currently.

 - Dragonfly – Automated malware sandbox.
 Dragonfly is unique in that it is built over different emulation engines and allows customization of entire operating systems and the rules used to hunt malware.